peidevs/Event_Resources/PendingMeetUps.md

 # APR 2018

 - cat-herder: Evan Porter
-- 6th anniversary acknowledgement?
+- Evan P: opening, announcement, 6th anni acknowledgement?
 - speaker 1: Pierre Bassaler on GDPR. (confirmed) Pierre anticipates 20 minute talk.
+Given Facebook, there will probably be a ton of discussion so we may have to watch the time.
+- Michael E: quick overview of Open Data, example?
 - speaker 2: Elections PEI (confirmed)
 - venue: Startup Zone